OpenVPN/openvpn3-linux/docs/man/openvpn3-service-logger.8.rst

                 settings in a file inside this directory.
 This is used to preserve the log settings across process restarts, for example if the ``--idle-exit`` kicks in or the host is rebooted.
-The contents of this file is not expected to be modified directly, but rather use the ``openvpn3 log-service`` as the configuration tool.
+The contents of this file is not expected to be modified directly but rather use the ``openvpn3 log-service`` as the configuration tool.